December 20, 2018

 Across the pond our American counterparts have re-branded Christmas as the holiday season where “Happy Holidays” appears to be the usual greeting for such festivities.
 Should the UK follow suit?
 Or is the “Festive Season” a more neutral term?
 I’ve discussed this exact subject with my work colleagues and although opinions seem quite strong we all believe something different.

 The general consensus is that you don’t have to be a Christian to celebrate Christmas.
 However, regardless of your religious or even political views, you cannot escape the commercial onslaught of Christmas.
 We’re all subjected to it and it seems to start earlier each year!
 Do you think the season of good will come to an end due to over commercialism?

 In the film a “Miracle on 34th Street”, the ability to prove if Santa does or doesn’t exist makes a certain imaginary New York retailer take the subject to court, which strikes an emotional response to all who watches.
 Isn’t all this commercialism still faintly veiled with the question: do you or don’t you “believe”?

 Has Christmas been cancelled?

-I have discussed the subject with a gaggle of HR consultants with much gusto and based on some of their responses an emotive discussion entails.
+I’ve discussed the subject with a gaggle of HR consultants with much gusto and based on some of their responses, an emotive discussion entails.
 Well I don’t believe anyone really wants to cancel Christmas; do they?
 There is a fear of not wanting to offend anyone who does not celebrate Christmas.
 Maybe this is because of religious reasons or just personal reasons.
 Whatever the reason the fact remains that this is the season to celebrate and be jolly.